Chabad: Chabad messianism

-Chabad messianists either believe Schneerson will be resurrected from the dead to be revealed as the messiah, or go further and profess the belief that Schneerson never died in 1994 and is waiting to be revealed as messiah.
-The Chabad messianic phenomenon has been met mostly with public concerns or opposition from Chabad and non-Chabad Jewish leaders alike.
+Since 1994, most Chabad followers continue to believe in Schneerson as the Jewish messiah.
+Chabad messianists either believe Schneerson will be resurrected from the dead to be revealed as the messiah or profess the belief that Schneerson never died in the first place.
+The Chabad messianic phenomenon has been met mostly with public concerns or opposition by non-Chabad Jewish leaders.

+Israeli Officials

+Itamar Ben Gvir and Yoav Gallant have been invited to Chabad's headquarters.
+According to Rabbi Motti Seligson, a spokesperson for Chabad, "Ben-Gvir was invited by some members of the community, but that the event was not officially sanctioned or organized by the synagogue’s leadership".
+Anti-Israel protestors demonstrated outside the building, clashing with attendees, leading to six arrests.
+A Brooklyn resident was reportedly "chased, kicked, spit at and pelted with objects" after a mob of Orthodox men mistook the mask-wearing woman for a protester against Ben Gvir's visit.
+Ben-Gvir was also scheduled to attend an event at the Jewish Children's Museum in Brooklyn, an official Chabad institution, to foundraise for Chabad of Hebron, although the event was cancelled.
+Chabad of Hebron serves "on a weekly basis, thousands of IDF Soldiers".
+Ben Gvir's visit followed a visit by Gallant who has an arrest warrrant from the International Criminal Court.

 In the arts

 Art

 Chabad Hasidic artists Hendel Lieberman and Zalman Kleinman have painted a number of scenes depicting Chabad Hasidic culture, including religious ceremonies, study and prayer.
 Chabad artist Michoel Muchnik has painted scenes of the Mitzvah Campaigns.

 Artist and shaliach Yitzchok Moully has adapted silkscreen techniques, bright colours and Jewish and Hasidic images to create a form of "Chasidic Pop Art".

 Music

 Vocalists Avraham Fried and Benny Friedman have included recordings of traditional Chabad songs on their albums of contemporary Orthodox Jewish music.
 Bluegrass artist Andy Statman has also recorded Chabad spiritual melodies (niggunim).

 Reggae artist Matisyahu has included portions of Chabad niggunim and lyrics with Chabad philosophical themes in some of his songs.

+In 2022, an Israeli theatrical company produced a Chabad-themed musical HaChabadnikim which follows two young men from Kfar Chabad who go to live in Tel Aviv.
+The musical runs for 140 minutes.